andyglick/atlassian-fugue/readme.md

 ## Change log

-This project attempts to adhere to semantic versioning.
-Changes are documented in `changelog.md`
+Changes are documented in `changelog.md`.

 ## Getting fugue